sameersg/CarND-Behavioral-Cloning-P3/writeup.md

 The data is normalized in the model using a Keras lambda layer and cropping the images. (code line 70-71).

+I also added a Dropout layer with (0.1) to prevent overfitting

 ####2.
 Attempts to reduce overfitting in the model

 I had a Dropout layer, but the model was not overfitting with the Nvidia model and thats why i removed the dropout layer.

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 29-64).
 The Dataset contains serveral normal and reverse driving and also normal driving in Track 2.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+I added the Dropout layer back because it's a requeirement my model was also working without it.

 ####3.
 Model parameter tuning